 - Reduced social contributions (7.6% instead of the standard 30%) during a ten-year period.

 The following 'activities' incentives are available to taxpayers in Russia:

 - Certain R&D services are exempt from VAT.

 - Certain R&D service-related expenses, as listed by the government, are deductible using a coefficient of 1.5.

-Starting from 1 January 2021 reduced corporate income tax rate of 3% will be available for qualified IT and technology companies.
+Starting from 1 January 2021, a reduced CIT rate of 3% will be available for qualified IT and technology companies.
 Reduced social contributions will apply as well.
 The following criteria should be met by companies in order to apply these incentives:

 - Their revenues from IT/specific technology activities as at the end of the reporting (tax) period amounts to at least 90% of the total revenues for the reporting (tax) period.

 - The average number of employees is at least seven people.